stukennedy/fluxgraph/README.md

 # FluxGraph

-🌊 **Real-time graph-based stream processing for Cloudflare Workers and Durable Objects**
+🌊 **Real-time graph-based stream processing and AI orchestration for Cloudflare Workers**

-FluxGraph is a lightweight, high-performance stream processing library designed specifically for edge computing environments.
-Build complex data processing pipelines that run directly on Cloudflare's global network.
+FluxGraph is a lightweight, high-performance stream processing library with built-in AI workflow capabilities, designed specifically for edge computing environments.
+Build complex data pipelines and AI agents that run directly on Cloudflare's global network - combining the power of LangGraph-style orchestration with real-time stream processing in a package that's 10x smaller than alternatives.

 ## Features

 - 🚀 **Real-time Processing** - Process data streams with millisecond latency
 - 🔀 **Graph-based Architecture** - Create complex topologies with parallel and conditional paths
+- 🤖 **AI-Native** - Built-in LLM, tool calling, and memory nodes for AI workflows
 - 📊 **Built-in Aggregations** - Time, count, and session-based windowing
 - 🔄 **Backpressure Handling** - Automatic buffering and flow control
 - 🛡️ **Error Resilience** - Retry policies and error recovery strategies
 - 🎯 **Type-safe** - Full TypeScript support with comprehensive types
 - ☁️ **Edge-native** - Optimized for Cloudflare Workers and Durable Objects
+- 🔁 **Agent Loops** - Support for cyclic graphs enabling ReAct and autonomous agents
+- 💾 **State Management** - Built-in memory and checkpointing for long-running workflows

 ## Installation